top of page

 Funding: NERC

-Implementation of a Biological Pump, Oxygen and Phosphorus (BPOP) model accounting for two organic matter species generated by production and coagulation and aimed at studying changes in the ocean biogeochemistry generated by the evolution of larger and heavier phytoplankton cells at the Neoproterozoic-Phanerozoic transition (language: Matlab).
+Implementation of a Biological Pump, Oxygen and Phosphorus (BPOP) model aimed at studying changes in the ocean biogeochemistry generated by the evolution of larger and heavier phytoplankton cells at the Neoproterozoic-Phanerozoic transition.

 Advisor: Prof Tim Lenton